tcltk/tcllib/embedded/md/tcllib/files/modules/mkdoc/mkdoc.md

     The command reads the specified *infile* and extracts the code comments introduced by the __\#'__ marker\.
-If the *outfile* is either a "\.html" or "\.htm" file the Markdown is converted into HTML using either a default or the specified style sheet *cssfile*\.
+If the *outfile* is either a "\.html" or "\.htm" file the Markdown is converted into HTML using either a default style or the specified style sheet *cssfile*\.

     All arguments are paths to the files to read from or write to\.